-Most people assume that the standard traditional voting method is simply how it's done until they find out about alternative voting methods, and most people find out about Ranked Choice Voting first.
-In fact, there are a number of voting methods out there, and people have been experimenting with, studying, and using a wide variety of voting methods for thousands of years.
+Most people assume that traditional Choose-One voting is simply how it's done until they find out about alternative voting methods, and most people find out about Ranked Choice Voting first.
+In fact, there are a number of alternatives out there, and people have been experimenting with, studying, and using a wide variety of voting methods for thousands of years.

 This article covers three options that demand special consideration.
 We start with the current system in most of the US and much of the world because it's our baseline and because it dominates the global political landscape.
-Then, we cover Ranked Choice Voting because it's the most widely adopted alternative method in the US, and then we cover STAR Voting, the proposal that Equal Vote most strongly recommends.
+Then, we cover Ranked Choice Voting because it's the most widely adopted alternative method, and last but not least we cover STAR Voting, the top proposal we recommend.

 It's worth noting that all three of these systems can be used for single-winner, multi-winner, or proportional elections, but many of the conclusions that can be drawn about single-winner methods can be applied more broadly.
 For those new to the field of voting reform, we strongly recommend starting with a good understanding of single-winner methods before adding in more variables.
 So, without further ado, we present three leading options for voting reform:

-Choose One Voting, formally known as Plurality or First Past The Post, is used in the vast majority of the US and many countries around the world.
+Formally known as Plurality or First Past The Post, Choose One voting is used in the vast majority of the US and many countries around the world.
 Each person votes for one candidate only.
 The candidate with the most votes wins.

-STAR Voting is a modern voting method where voters use a 5 star ballot, giving candidates a score from 0 up to 5 stars to show their preferences.
-Candidates left blank receive a zero.
-Voters can give the same score to multiple candidates if they have no preference between them.
+With STAR Voting, voters use a 5 star ballot to score candidates from 0 up to 5 stars.
+You can give the same score to multiple candidates, and you can leave candidates blank if you don't support them at all.
 The two highest scoring candidates are finalists.
-The finalist preferred by more voters wins.
+The finalist preferred by the most voters wins.